Noah-Zhuhaotian/Documents/README.md

 <a href="./AWS/AWS-security/Share encrypted AMI across AWS accounts.md">1.
 Share encrypted AMI across AWS accounts</a>
 ### DevOps
 <a href="./AWS/AWS-DevOps/Green Deployments to Amazon ECS using AWS CloudFormation and AWS CodeDeploy.md">1.
 Green Deployments to Amazon ECS using AWS CloudFormation and AWS CodeDeploy</a>
+<a href="./AWS/AWS-DevOps/Deploying a Java Application to Amazon EC2 Using CodePipeline and CodeDeploy (with GitHub OAuth Token Managed by Secrets Manager).md">1.
+Deploying a Java Application to Amazon EC2 Using CodePipeline and CodeDeploy (with GitHub OAuth Token Managed by Secrets Manager)</a>